The 401(k) Mistake That Could Cost You Millions in Retirement Savings

 The phrase "old habits die hard" couldn’t be truer.
 Once you set something in motion, it’s hard to come back.
 That’s particularly true when it comes to your 401(K).

-“If you contribute less, you are losing that habit,” says Nancy Gates, lead educator & financial coach at Boldin.
+“If you contribute less, you are losing that habit,” says Nancy Gates, lead educator and financial coach at Boldin.
 “When you get a job, you are automatically enrolled up to a 3% or 4% match.
 You are not even thinking about it.
 If you stop, you may never go back to it.”

 3. Miss out on growth opportunities

-Buy low and sell high is the goal of most investors, but in volatile markets, many tend to do the opposite: sell low and buy high.
+Buy low and sell high is the goal of most investors, but in volatile markets, many tend to do the opposite: Sell low and buy high.

 History has proven that stocks that go down tend to go back up.
 If you reduce your contributions when stocks are in decline, that’s less money that can benefit when the markets appreciate again.